Black History Month 2020

 Sport, Racial Injustice and Activism

-We also have an exciting competition happening in partnership with Young Ealing Foundation!
+We also had an exciting competition, in partnership with Young Ealing Foundation!
 Following the enthusiasm and creativity of students for the Poster Competition during the 'Free Online Summer School Project', we decided to do another competition.
-We, however, felt that the students' creative outlet needed more freedom to flourish; and what better time than Black History Month.
+We felt that the students' creative outlet needed more freedom to flourish; and what better time than Black History Month.
 We have tried to give the students a vast range of options for their piece of creative work, so their expression and artistic skills can thrive, whilst having fun and enjoying creating a piece of work of their choice!
-Suggestions/Options below:
+Below are the suggestions/options for students to choose from.

 - Short Story